Pregnancy and Maternity Discrimination at Work - Jonathan Lea Network

 At The Jonathan Lea Network, we understand how important it is to feel supported and secure at work—especially during pregnancy and maternity leave.
 Sadly, many women still face unfair treatment or career setbacks simply because they are pregnant or on maternity leave.

-If you believe your employer has discriminated against you because of your pregnancy, maternity status or a related issue or you are an employer and feel you have treated someone unlawfully, our experienced employment solicitors are here to help.
-We provide clear, strategic legal advice to help you resolve the matter.
+Whether you believe you’ve been discriminated against or you are an employer concerned about handling such matters lawfully and fairly and ensuring any dispute is resolved swiftly and in your favour, our experienced employment solicitors are here to help.
+We provide clear, strategic legal advice to resolve workplace issues promptly and effectively.

 What Is Pregnancy and Maternity Discrimination?

 Under the Equality Act 2010, pregnancy and maternity are recognised as protected characteristics.
-This means that you must not be treated unfairly or unfavourably because:
+This means that an employee must not be treated unfairly or unfavourably because:

-• You are on maternity leave (ordinary or additional)
+• They are on maternity leave (ordinary or additional)

-• You have recently returned to work following maternity leave
+• They have recently returned to work following maternity leave

-This protection applies from the moment you become pregnant until the end of your maternity leave period—even if you are on a fixed-term or part-time contract.
+This protection applies from the moment they become pregnant until the end of their maternity leave period—even if they are on a fixed-term or part-time contract.

 Unlike other types of discrimination, claims involving pregnancy and maternity do not require a comparator.
-The focus is solely on whether the treatment you received was unfavourable because of your condition or status.
+The focus is solely on whether the treatment was unfavourable because of pregnancy or maternity status.

 Common Examples of Pregnancy and Maternity Discrimination